Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 Many of these symptoms result from low T3 levels directly or from the reduced conversion of T4 to T3.

-Patients who are taking thyroid medication (who still have low T4 levels) may experience many of these symptoms.
+Patients who are taking thyroid medication (who still have low T4 levels) may experience many of these symptoms (13) which should spark further investigation by your physician.

 If you fall into that category make sure that you properly evaluate how effective your conversion is, and how effective your native thyroid hormone production is (used examples above).